-All security incidents must be reported to the our Cyber Defence team as soon as possible.
+All security incidents must be reported to the our Technical Operations Centre (TOC) as soon as possible.
 Security incidents include any possible or actual violations of our security practices, such as losing a piece of confidential information or leaving a laptop unlocked and unattended in public.